Adams wins NYC mayor; Wu makes history winning Boston mayor

 “I think that’s really front and center into how that they’re thinking about this issue.
 So it is taking up more of the campaign environment than it has in the past,” he said.

-He gave a victory speech Tuesday night, though it was still too early for The Associated Press to declare a winner.
+Brown gave a victory speech Tuesday night, though it was still too early for The Associated Press to declare a winner.
+He said voters had spoken “against those calling for ill-conceived policies that would reverse our progress and undermine the future stability of our city, our state and in fact, our nation.”

 In Atlanta, City Council President Felicia Moore advanced to a runoff in the mayoral contest that was dominated by fears over rising crime rates and a spate of high-profile killings.
 Moore cited rising crime as a motivation for her campaign.